 - Define Ellis Behavioural Framework

 - Differentiate between meta-theory, theory and model

 - Define Affective Load Theory (ALT)

 - Explain Cheuk Wai Yi's (1998) Information seeking and Using Process Model

-- Wilsons Model of Information Seeking Behaviour (1999)

-- Dervin's Sense Making Theory of 1996

-- The Big Six Skills Model

 - Explain Ranganathans Five Laws of Library

-2.3 Definition of Terms
+3.1 Definition of Terms

 The first and most important thing to do is to distinguish the terms meta - theory, theory and model.
 These concepts are often times confusing and used interchangeably.